xinliulab/CIS5370_Computer_Security/proj4/README.md

 - If it does, you can treat it as a valid image file.
 - If the cluster does not contain a BMP header, you may safely discard that file during recovery.

+The remaining task is to recover the rest of the image!
+Simply put, you can assume that the remaining parts of the image (called *clusters*) are stored sequentially in the file.
+Therefore, as long as you correctly determine the size of the file (this information is also available in the directory entry), you can directly recover an image.

+If you want to go further, you'll need to do some mathematical analysis.
+What we've lost is the FAT table, which represents all the "link" relationships.
+For example, we can model the file recovery as a graph problem:

+- Build a directed graph **G**, where each *cluster* is a vertex.
+- For two vertices **u** and **v**, add an edge from $u \to v$, with weight $w_{u,v}$ representing the probability that **v** follows **u** in the original file.

+Each "most probable path" then corresponds to a recovered file.

+So, how do we compute the probability that one cluster follows another?
+Let’s assume each image is a function $f = f(x, y)$.
+Based on this assumption, we can estimate the edge weight by computing how similar the derivatives are:

+$$
+\frac{dz}{dx} = \frac{\partial z}{\partial x} + \frac{\partial z}{\partial y} \cdot \frac{dy}{dx}
+$$

+Of course, in practice, simply computing pixel similarity may be enough, but it’s also possible to go further.
+These techniques come from many classic methods, such as convolution-based matching.
+Convolution (or convolutional neural networks) is also the basis of many image restoration algorithms.

+So we don’t need to manually recover everything—just write some code, and use methods like block similarity (as discussed earlier) to reassemble the correct order.
+This example provides a good opportunity to explore the combination of **"block"** matching and **graph algorithms**, and to understand how image continuity can be modeled mathematically.

 ---

 # 13. Recovering the Bitmap Data